-CLARKE, author of The Hate Race
+Clarke, author of The Hate Race

 Rapids is a remarkable book – intelligent, empathic and ethical.
 It offers a

 complex and astute account of mania and depression both as a cultural

 cerebral and cheeky, and an incredibly important work.

 author of Small Acts of Disappearance

-The Rapids is the story of a writer making sense of mania, the world, and mania
+Rapids is the story of a writer making sense of mania, the world, and mania

 within the world.
 It is innovative, intelligent and sensitive; an important